marikann/go-cookbook/cryptography/random-number-generation.md

 ## Performance Tips

-- **Efficiency:** Use `math/rand` when cryptographic security is not needed for better performance as it is less computationally intensive.
+- **Efficiency:** Use `math/rand` or `math/rand/v2` when cryptographic security is not needed for better performance as they are less computationally intensive.
 - **Buffering:** If you need many random numbers at once, consider generating them in a batch and storing them in a buffer for repeated access.
-- **Concurrency:** Leverage concurrency when generating random numbers in large-scale applications to optimize performance.
+- **Concurrency:** Leverage concurrency when generating random numbers in large-scale applications to optimize performance. `math/rand/v2` provides better concurrency support.